-- Use the map to zoom in on your property and see if it's likely to be affected in a large flood event. - Download a free Planning Property Report which will tell you if your property has a flooding overlay.
+- Use the map to zoom in on where you live, work and travel to see if it's likely to be affected in a flood event.

-Go to wcma.vic.gov.au/advice-and-services/flood-advice.
+Go to digitaltwin.vic.gov.au

-In a flood emergency, stay informed through [VicEmergency](#), see [page 8](#) for more information.
+In a flood emergency, stay informed through [VicEmergency](#), see page 8 for more information.